-When you’re looking to invest in digital marketing for your business, you may be wondering how much you should be investing.
-Although you already know that digital marketing is a smart, effective move towards business success, defining the amount that you invest with a digital marketing partner will be based on your budget and your requirements - it really is ‘how long is a piece of string?’
+When you’re looking to invest in digital marketing for your business, you may wonder how much you should be investing.
+You already know that digital marketing is the way to go, but defining the amount you invest with a partner will be based on your budget and your requirements - it really is ‘how long is a piece of string?’

-We’ve created a few scenarios based on a Yellow service offering to give you an idea of a typical spend when investing in digital marketing and perhaps how your business needs would compare.
+We’ve created a few scenarios to give you an idea of a typical spend when investing in digital marketing, and perhaps how your business needs would compare.

 Jack owns an engineering company.
-He has a website that his nephew built for him last year but he has no idea what to do with it now or how to update it.
-He’s also facing stiff competition from a young competitor in the area who has a really sleek website.
+He has a website that his nephew built for him a couple of years ago and has no idea how to update it.
+He’s also facing stiff competition from a young competitor with a sleek website.
 He needs to stay ahead, but what’s the next step?

 We would suggest a new website for Jack, but instead of a custom-build, a template would be the best option.
-Templates are easy to update, which means after the initial set-up, Jack could be taught how to make basic changes to the website so he can do this in the future.
+Templates are easy to update, and after the initial set-up, Jack could be taught how to make basic changes to the website so he can make them himself in the future.
 This approach would be an approximately $1,000 set up, with $50 per month for support and hosting.
-A basic Google AdWords campaign would also be suggested to attract more local traffic to his site, which would be an additional $300 spend per month.
+A basic Google AdWords campaign to go with the website can drive local traffic to his site, which would be an additional $300 spend per month.

 Helen is a florist.
 She has a website that’s about three years old and is having difficulty tracking her orders.
 Mother’s Day is coming up, one of her biggest days of the year, and she can’t lose business to her competitors - what should she do and how much should she invest?

 We would suggest Helen invest in an e-commerce website, which is approximately $2,000 for set up, with an ongoing charge of $60 per month for support and hosting.
 We would also suggest she incorporate search marketing efforts (cost-dependent) including SEO, search and display advertising, analytics and a Yellow Online Profile.
-Print could also be considered.
 This ongoing strategy would cost between $1,000 - 3,000 per month.